-Ditto provides a flexible and efficient way to store and manage data so you can efficiently sync data for a wide range of applications and use cases.
+Ditto provides a flexible and efficient way to store and manage data so you can efficiently sync data for a wide range of use cases.

-Each data structure in Ditto has unique behaviors and characteristics that you'll need to be familiar with to achieve your specific goals.
+Different data structures in Ditto have distinct behaviors and characteristics that you'll need to be familiar with to achieve your specific goals.

-Each document is nested with a hash-stable tree structure that self-describes the data to be stored, as well as provides the predetermined rules that ensure data consistency and accuracy.
+Each document is nested with a hash-stable tree structure that self-describes the data to be stored and provides the predetermined rules that ensure data consistency and accuracy.